eudoxia0/eudoxia0.github.io/article/_posts/2025-01-01-how-i-use-claude.md

 # Footnotes

-[^hal]: Ironically the one situation I've found where Claude reliably hallucinates is when I ask questions about a large and novel text that's entirely in context.
+[^hal]: Ironically the one situation I've found where Claude noticeably hallucinates is when I ask questions about a large and novel text that's entirely in context.
 Which is the opposite of what I would expect to see.
 Maybe this is to do with how Anthropic scaled attention to such long contexts.